Darkwing42/emitter.py/README.md

 > What if listener already registered?

-Trying to insert a listener that is already registered only updates its credit.
+Trying to insert a listener that is already existing only updates its credit.
 Its original position is kept.

 In this example, `listener2` will still be called secondly, but its credit is updated from -1 (infinity) to 12.